poojahooda22/animated-gradient/README.md

 ## Expanding the ESLint configuratio
 If you are developing a production applica
-- Configure the top-level `parserOpt export default tseslint.co languageOpt
+- Configure the top-level `parserOp export default tseslint.co languageOpt
     // other options